 Use-case: Telecom Data-Center

-In this blog, we’re going to show you the BGP-EVPN control-plane working together with VXLAN data-plane.
-The perfect use case for this combination would be a telecom data-center.
+In this blog, we’re going to show you the BGP-EVPN control plane working together with the VXLAN data plane.
+The perfect use case for this combination would be a telecom data center.

 Virtual Extensible LAN (VXLAN) is an overlay technology for network virtualization.
 It provides Layer 2 extension over a shared Layer 3 underlay infrastructure network, by using the MAC address in an IP/User Datagram Protocol (MAC in IP/UDP) tunneling encapsulation.
 The initial IETF VXLAN standards defined a multicast-based flood-and-learn VXLAN without a control plane.